dlcastillop/readmail/README.md

 # 🌟 Readmail

-Beautiful email templates ready for your personal or professional emails.
+A collection of beautiful email templates ready for your personal or professional emails.

 ## Templates list